The goal of the Youth Ministry is to build disciples for Christ, equipping young people to share their faith with others.

 "Ministry" is from the Greek word diakoneo, meaning "to serve" or douleuo, meaning "to serve as a slave."
 In the New Testament, ministry is seen as service to God and to other people in His name.
 Jesus provided the pattern for Christian ministry—He came, not to receive service, but to give it.
 Our ministry volunteers seek to meet people’s needs with love and humility on Christ’s behalf out of their devotion to Christ and their love for others; whether the other people are believers or unbelievers, impartial and unconditional, always seeking to help others as Jesus would.

 The Our Lady of Grace food pantry is a non-profit service to our community staffed by parish volunteers and operated Monday through Friday mornings at the Ministry Center Building.
-Due to current COVID-19 restrictions the current hours are 9:30 to 11:00 am.
+The current hours are 9:30 to 11:00 am.
 The Food Pantry is open to anyone in need.
 There are various volunteer jobs throughout the week and on food donation weekends.

 To volunteer or to get information about being a client please use the Contact Us form and select "Food Pantry" or call (619) 469-0061.